Mobile-Env: Building Qualified Evaluation Benchmarks for LLM-GUI Interaction: Implementation details of Mobile-Env

 \subsection{Miscellaneous auxiliary tools}

 \paragraph{Annotation tool for human demonstration} Touch and typing are close to human behaviors and are suitable to apply behavior cloning approaches.
 Based on Mobile-Env, an annotation tool is developed to collect human demonstrations for convenience.
-The annotation tool offers a straightforward way to collect the human actions.
-The annotators can directly click on the screenshot to mock touching on the mobile screen, or click the corresponding button to directly type a word from a shrunk vocabulary.
+The annotation tool offers a straightforward web interface to collect the human actions.
+The annotators can directly click on the shown screenshot to mock touching on the mobile screen, or click on a button on the webpage to directly type a word from a shrunk vocabulary.
 The actions, observations, and task information will be recorded for behavior cloning.

-\paragraph{Task definition template toolkit} A simple suite of tools is developed to auto-generate task definition files from templates.
-Such a task definition template declares a group of value slots.
-The value slots can be instantiated through a simple configuration file.
-Besides, the definition instantiated from a single template can be combined sequentially to form a ``multistep'' task definition.
-WikiHow task set is built with the help of this toolkit.
+\paragraph{Task definition template toolkit} A simple suite of tools is developed to auto-generate task configuration files from templates.
+Such a task configuration template declares a group of value slots.
+The value slots can be instantiated according to a simple instantiation configuration file.
+Besides, the configuration instantiated from a single template can be combined sequentially to form a ``multi-stage'' task definition.
+The fixed world WikiHow task set is built with the help of this toolkit.